Configure Health Alerts

 This action requires that you reload Netdata's health configuration.

-Read the health entity reference for a full listing of the format, syntax, and functionality of health entities.
+Prerequisites: Read the Alert Configuration Reference for a complete listing of the format, syntax, and functionality of health entities.

 to create a new file in the health.d/